cyrilsebastian/Using-Docker-with-Ubuntu-and-Nodejs/Readme.md

 Basic commands used in Docker with Ubuntu OS.
 ###############################################

-In Ubuntu either you have to use ‘sudo’ before each command you run in Ubuntu or you can switch to root user by using ‘sudo -s’ (it will ask for the primary user’s password, when you add this you will be using the terminal as a root user).
+In Ubuntu either you have to use â€˜sudoâ€™ before each command you run in Ubuntu or you can switch to root user by using â€˜sudo -sâ€™ (it will ask for the primary userâ€™s password, when you add this you will be using the terminal as a root user).

 #installing Docker in Ubuntu
 #updating the repo